 B.A. in History, Pomona College (1992)

-U.S. history and process of invention and innovation, including the role of place, the relationship among invention, creativity, and play, and specifically the invention and development of the electric guitar.
+U.S. history and process of invention and innovation, including the role of place and community networks, the relationships among invention, creativity, and play, and specifically the invention and development of the electric guitar.

-Project Historian and second Project Manager, Invention at Play exhibition (two traveling versions), 1999-2011.
+Project Historian and second Project Director, Invention at Play traveling exhibition (two touring versions), 2002-2011

 Educator, Muppets and Mechanisms: Jim Henson’s Legacy exhibition, NMAH, 2006